-We recommend that you familiarise yourself with your new paraglider by reading this Manual before your first flight.
-This will allow you to acquaint yourself its new functions, to learn the best way to fly the paraglider in various situations, and explain how to get the best out of your paraglider.
+SWING requires you to familiarise yourself with your new paraglider by reading this Manual before your first flight.
+This will allow you to acquaint yourself with its new functions and learn the best way to fly the paraglider in various situations.
+It will also explain how to get the most out of your paraglider.